 Internships can satisfy certain credit types within the academic field:

-- Odyssey Credit (pre-approved for PL credit).
+- Odyssey Credit (internships are preapproved for Odyssey PL credit)

-Academic course credit internships also receive Odyssey credit.
 At most two academic course credit internships are allowed to count as a course credit toward graduation.
 Students wishing to take an internship for credit as a fifth class must pay the fifth class fee.

-Student wishing to enroll for an internship for academic course credit over a summer may do so.
+Students wishing to enroll for an internship for academic course credit over a summer may do so.
 For summer internships, the student selects either the spring semester before the experience or the fall semester after the experience to allocate the credit in his/her course load.
 These are the only two options and one must be selected when the student adds the internship with the college registrar.
 If the spring semester is chosen, students receive an NR grade (No Report) until the internship requirements have been met.